openbmc/libpldm/CONTRIBUTING.md

 [libpldm-iterator]:
   https://github.com/openbmc/libpldm/commit/3a2c6589c5660d2066b612bae28ca393a8aa1c2b

+- [ ] My `encode_*()` APIs exchange with the caller the size of the destination buffer and the length of the encoded data using an in-out buffer length parameter

 - [ ] My new public message codec functions take a `struct` representing the message as a parameter
   - Function prototypes must _not_ decompose the message to individual